EXPERIENCED & COMPASSIONATE LEGAL GUIDANCE

 - The petitioning spouse’s contributions to the marriage.
 The individual seeking spousal maintenance will be expected to demonstrate that they made financial and non-financial contributions to the marriage and family.

 - Any spousal misconduct that interfered with a spouse’s earning capacity.
 For example, the court may award more spousal maintenance if there is evidence that a spouse refused to let their partner get a job or pursue education while they were married.

 - Any other instances of spousal misconduct.
 Examples of misconduct that a judge will consider when deciding on spousal maintenance agreements include any wasteful dissipation of marital property, attempts to conceal assets, and domestic violence.

 To make an appropriate decision, the judge presiding over your case will need a comprehensive and accurate picture of your marriage.
-Our firm knows how to approach these cases and will work to put you in the best possible position.
+Our Manhattan spousal support attorneys knows how to approach these cases and will work to put you in the best possible position.